 11:30 A.M.-3:45 P.M.
 Speech/Skit Rehearsal (MANDATORY) This may vary depending on the number of candidates.
-A specific schedule will be sent out prior to the conference.
+A specific schedule will be sent out prior to the state annual conference.

 12:00 - 7:00 P.M.
-Conference Registration/Exhibits open - Campaigning allowed upon approval of the Credentials intro to the school's candidacy during this session.
+Conference Registration/Exhibits open - Campaigning allowed upon approval of the Credentials Committee.

-Committee.